HeroBrine1st/trixnity-bridge/README.md

 A work-in-progress next-generation microframework for writing matrix bridges using [AS API](https://spec.matrix.org/latest/application-service-api/).
-Its purpose is to outline a general bridge algorithm without interferences with your code.
+Its purpose is to outline a general bridge algorithm.

-This framework is not ready for public usage.

-This bridge features one ability many frameworks lack: it does not interfere with your code.
+This framework features one ability many others lack: it does not interfere with your code.
 You provide a framework with a stream of events from bridged service and framework provides you with a stream of events from the matrix.
 The framework then does the heavy lifting of bridging the two together.
 It runs on Ktor, another microframework, allowing you to even create user-facing preferences to bridge particular rooms of user's choice.

 What makes this framework next-generation is this set of features: